-But internal structures of density distributions inside the foamy layer differ, see figure 5; we compare the cases with different pulse durations 0.1 and 50 ps.
-This isn't surprising.
+But internal structures of density distributions inside the foamy layer differ, figure 5; we compare the cases with different pulse durations 0.1 and 50 ps.
+This is not surprising.
 Indeed, durations differ 500 times.
 Nucleation starts at different instants: 20 and 80 ps, respectively, and proceeds through different ways because the conditions outside to the foamy layer are different.
-Let's mention that hydrodynamic simulation accurately describes nucleation and foaming.
-This was proved by comparison with experiments and molecular dynamics (MD) simulations [11,25].
-If the computational cell used in MD is narrow in transverse (to main motion) directions then the foamy region in MD also (as in hydrodynamics) looks like the chain of the condensed and gaseous pieces, see, e.g., [26].
+Let us mention that hydrodynamic simulation accurately describes nucleation and foaming.
+This was proved by comparison with experiments and molecular dynamics (MD) simulations [11,32].
+If the computational cell used in MD is narrow in transverse (to main motion) directions then the foamy region in MD also (as in hydrodynamics) looks like the chain of the condensed and gaseous pieces, see, e.g., [33].
 To describe nucleation and foaming in hydrodynamics we use concept of finite material strength.
 The material strength is a value of tensile stress p{lim} above which material begin to decompose.
 The strength p{lim} is temperature and deformation rate dependent.
-We run special MD simulations [27] for gold under tensile stresses at different temperatures for deformation rates typical in our conditions of laser actions.
+We run special MD simulations [34] for gold under tensile stresses at different temperatures for deformation rates typical in our conditions of laser actions.
 Thus the strength was defined.
-In our calculations presented here we use expression (12) from [27] for the strength.
+In our calculations presented here we use expression (12) from [34] for the strength.

 Expansions in water (liquid dielectrics) and in glass (initially solid dielectrics) qualitatively are similar up to the stage when in the case of water the bubble begins to form.
 Corresponding situations are shown in figure 6.
-Transparent for laser light dielectric materials-solid or liquidare similar in their dynamic behavior under action of laser onto an absorbing target covered by the dielectrics.
-Their behaviors are similar at the initial and middle stages, when compression stress is higher than an elastic limit for solid dielectrics.
-Then solid behaves plastically in unidirectional compression as does liquid.
-Therefore at these stages the dynamic behaviors are similar.
-Typically the elastic limit for solids is of the order of fraction or one GPa, i.e. ten
+Transparent for laser light dielectric materials-solid or liquid-